Jama Mosque, Bhilai: Imams

 Alhaj Hafiz Sayed Ajmaluddin Haider served as the first Imam of this Mosque from 1968 to 2013.
 Born in Patna in 1942, his family moved permanently to Durg in 1952.
-His father, Maulana Afzaluddin Haidar became Imam of Jama Masjid Durg since 1952 whose mazaar is in Supela Kabristan, Bhilai.
+His father, Maulana Afzaluddin Haidar became Imam of Jama Masjid Durg since 1952 and his mazaar is in Supela Kabristan, Bhilai.
 Alhaj Hafiz Sayed Ajmaluddin Haider is affiliated to Qadiriyyah Chishtiya Ashrafiya order of Sufism and is educated from Darul Uloom Islamia Nagpur.

-Hafiz Iqbal Haider Anjum is the current Imam of the mosque who started serving from 1 January 2014.
+Hafiz Iqbal Haider Anjum is the current Imam of the mosque who commenced on 1 January 2014.
 He is educated from Jame Ashraf, Kichaucha Shareef, Faizabad in Uttar Pradesh.